-Implementing the National Policy for solid waste treatment
+Implementing the Brazilian national policy for treating solid waste (ProteGEEr)

 Title: Support to the implementation of the National Policy for Solid Waste considering climate-protection (ProteGEEr)

-In 2010, Brazil adopted a forward-looking waste management policy, which so far has only partially been implemented.
-Greenhouse gas (ghg) emissions in the waste sector are still rising.
+In 2010, Brazil adopted a forward-looking waste management policy.
+Implementation is still incomplete and greenhouse gas (GHG) emissions in the waste sector are still rising.
 CO2 reduction targets for the waste sector are not yet defined for the Nationally Determined Contributions (NDCs) of the Paris Agreement.

-The project advises ministries on integrating climate-related criteria (potential for mitigation) into rules and regulations for the waste sector.
-To do so, methods of calculating ghg emissions from municipal solid waste are being reviewed and amended to reflect the Brazilian context.
-Technologies to minimise ghg emissions will be supported, and recycling will be promoted.
+The project advises ministries on how to integrate climate-related criteria into waste sector regulations.
+Methods to calculate GHG emissions from municipal solid waste are being adapted to the Brazilian context.
+Technologies to mitigate GHG emissions are supported, and recycling is promoted.

-In collaboration with six national universities and one research centre, the project develops curricula for postgraduate studies on sustainable waste management and climate change mitigation.
-Moreover, the project supports applied research projects and dialogue between German and Brazilian research institutions.
+In collaboration with thirteen educational institutions, the project develops curricula for postgraduate studies on sustainable waste management and climate change mitigation using the teach4waste platform.
+It also supports applied research projects and dialogue between German and Brazilian research institutions.